alexferrer/sdk/README.md

 To get started with the Recon SDK, go to http://www.reconinstruments.com/developers/develop/
+<alex> This page is no longe available.. try wayback machine

 For an overview of available Samples, see http://www.reconinstruments.com/developers/develop/sample-apps-overview/
+<alex> This page is no longe available.. try wayback machine

 # Setting up an emulator